idiap/bob/doc/TutorialsPerformance.rst

-The threshold ``T`` is normally calculated by looking at the distribution of negatives and positives in a development (or validation) set, selecting a threshold that matches a certain criteria, and applying this found threshold to the test set.
-This technique gives a better overview of the method generalization.
-We implement different techniques for the calculation of the
+The threshold ``T`` is normally calculated by looking at the distribution of negatives and positives in a development (or validation) set, selecting a threshold that matches a certain criterion and applying this derived threshold to the test (or evaluation) set.
+This technique gives a better overview of the generalization of a method.
+We implement different techniques for the calculation of the threshold:
-threshold:

 * Threshold for the EER